argoverse/argoverse-api/README.md

 ## License

 We release our API under the MIT license.
 We retain the Apache 2.0 license on certain files.
 See **[LICENSE](./LICENSE)**

+## Open-Source Libraries Using Argoverse

+- A nuScenes to Argoverse converter can be found at https://github.com/bhavya01/nuscenes_to_argoverse, contributed by Bhavya Bahl and John Lambert.
+- A Waymo Open Dataset to Argoverse converter can be found at https://github.com/johnwlambert/waymo_to_argoverse, contributed by John Lambert and Hemanth Chittanuru.